mvrmotta/CS50-fpDATA-main/README.md

 🚀 Project Overview
 The core functionality of Pet Finance includes:

-User Registration and Login: secure authentication system using Flask-Login.
+User Registration and Login: secure authentication system using Flask-Login and WTForms.

 Pet Management: users can register multiple pets and keep track of each one’s specific expenses.